bbiswal333/bulletinboard/LoggingTracing/Exercise_13_Use_SLF4J_Features.md

 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-12-Setup-Logger`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-12-Setup-Logger).<sub><b>[to-do]</b></sub>

 ## Step 1: Add Endpoint Information to the Thread Context
-To demonstrate how the MDC (Mapped Diagnostic Context) can be used, we now add information about the called endpoint to each log message.
+To demonstrate how the MDC can be used, we now add information about the called endpoint to each log message.
 Instead of adding this information to all three log statements, we store it into the MDC once.

-For this, use `MDC.put` to store endpoint information (i.e. "api/v1.0/ads/XXX" where XXX is the requested id) using the key `endpoint` for example.
+For this, use `MDC.put` to store endpoint information (i.e. "api/v1.0/ads/XXX" where XXX is the requested ID using the key `endpoint` for example.

 Make sure that the `endpoint` information is included in all messages that are shown in the console.
 It should be the same output for all messages corresponding to the same request.